nlmixrdevelopment/nlmixr/README.md

 # Installation on macOS

-Instructions for macOS 10.12 Sierra are provided here.
+Instructions for macOS 10.13 Mojave are provided here.
 They should be broadly extensible to all recent releases of macOS, however.

-1. Install R 3.5.1 (or later) from the R website.
+1. Install R 3.5.2 (or later) from the R website.
-   - Download and install `R-3.4.1.pkg` (or later) from [CRAN](http://cran.r-project.org/bin/macosx/).
+   - Download and install `R-3.5.2.pkg` (or later) from [CRAN](http://cran.r-project.org/bin/macosx/).
 2. Install Python dependencies.
    - Install `pip` from the macOS terminal prompt: `sudo easy_install pip`.
      - If `easy_install` doesn't work, you can download by `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` and then run `sudo python get-pip.py`
    - Install `sympy` using `pip`: `sudo -H pip install sympy`.
-3. Install `devtools` and dependencies.
-   - This package is required to install packages from Github, amongst other things.
-   - Install `devtools` from a clean R session by entering `install.packages("devtools")`.
-4. In R, load `devtools` using `library(devtools)`.
-5. Install build tools.
+w.
+Install build tools.
    - Install Mac Rtools for clang and gfortran from [CRAN Rtools](http://cran.r-project.org/bin/macosx/tools/)
    - Install Mac OSX command like tools by typing `xcode-select --install` and then choose `install`.
 This allows you to compile the package without downloading the entire (large) Xcode package.
    - Change `~/.Rprofile` to have the following line to adjust the paths in R to use the CRAN compilers: